Aporia (Fargo): Plot

 At the police station, Emmit (Ewan McGregor) tells Gloria (Carrie Coon) about his childhood, explaining how he manipulated Ray into getting the Corvette while he kept the stamps, which he used to start Stussy Lots.
 He also confesses to killing Ray while visiting his apartment, deeming it an accident.

 Meemo (Andy Yu) kills a man named Marvin Stussy in St. Cloud.
 Later, Varga (David Thewlis) orders him to retrieve Emmit from the police station after he takes one of his trucks for its destination.
 However, the truck is ambushed by Nikki (Mary Elizabeth Winstead) and Mr. Wrench (Russell Harvard), who fool Meemo with a fake grenade and steal their truck.
 Having stolen vital financial information, Nikki contacts Varga to demand $2 million, revealing that she has access to his secret accounts.
 They both agree to a meeting.

 While Gloria calls Winnie (Olivia Sandoval) about Emmit's confession, she is informed of Marvin Stussy's death.
 Later, the police are called to another murder, a man named George Stussy, who was murdered in a similar manner as Ennis Stussy.
 The police track an ex-con named Donny Woo, who confesses to having killed Marvin, George, Ray and Ennis, claiming that his stepfather molested him and enacted revenge.
 With this confession, Chief Dimmik (Shea Whigham) orders Emmit's release, dismissing his confession as a guilt complex.
 This annoys Gloria, who also questioned the alibi that Ruby Goldfarb (Mary McDonnell) provided.

 Varga meets with Nikki at a hotel, failing to poison her with the tea or hiring her as part of his team.
 Mr. Wrench also holds Meemo at gunpoint, leaving Varga with no protection.
-Nikki gives him 24 hours to pay the $2 million, threatening to send Emmit's and Varga's financial records to IRS.
+Nikki gives him 24 hours to pay the $2 million, threatening to send Emmit's and Varga's financial records to the IRS.
 At the police station, Gloria informs Emmit about his release and the other murders.
 Despite his attempts to protest, she tells him he must leave.
 He is then placed in a car with Varga while a distraught Gloria is comforted by Winnie at a bar.
-Later, Agent Dollard (Hamish Linklater) arrives at his office, finding an envelope that contains a hard drive and the financial records for Stussy Lots.
+Later, Agent Dollard (Hamish Linklater) arrives at his office, finding an envelope that contains a USB drive and the financial records for Stussy Lots.